-- 2. See General Projects Guidelines. - 3.
-All items will be displayed at the fairgrounds throughout the show.
-Items should be covered with clear plastic and on hangers when appropriate. - 4.
-Exhibit tags should be attached to the garment, not to the hanger. - 5.
-All exhibits entered in the clothing and textiles area will be evaluated based on their construction and fit (if applicable).
+- 2. All items will be displayed at the fairgrounds throughout the show.
+Items should be covered with clear plastic and on hangers when appropriate. - 3.
+Exhibit tags should be attached to the garment, not to the hanger. - 4.
+All exhibits entered in the Clothing 1-3 area will be evaluated based on their construction and fit (if applicable).
 Exhibitors bringing garments should not wear their garments when they arrive for judging.
 The garment will be reviewed by the project experts for construction first.
 Exhibitors will be asked to change into the garment as the second step of the judging process.
 If the garment was constructed for another individual, that individual must be present to wear the garment for the project expert.
 (Only the exhibitor who made the garment is eligible for ribbon and premium.)
 Construction and appearance will both be considered during judging.
-If a pattern was used to make the item, the pattern and instructions are to be included with the exhibit. - 6.
-Knitted items: Members wishing to exhibit knitted items should be enrolled in Visual Arts Fiber (if original) or Visual Arts Heritage Arts (if made from a pattern). - 7.
+If a pattern was used to make the item, the pattern and instructions are to be included with the exhibit. - 5.
+Knitted items: Members wishing to exhibit knitted items should be enrolled in Visual Arts Fiber (if original) or Visual Arts Heritage Arts (if made from a pattern). - 6.
 Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Visual Arts Heritage Arts (if made from a pattern).
 We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts Quilting project area.
 Youth may still exhibit quilts in any level of Clothing as a "Sewn Non-Clothing" item, but these quilts will be judged using the Clothing rubric that evaluates the sewing skills and construction of the item.
 If exhibiting quilts in the Clothing area, all work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
-Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor. - 8.
-County may submit three (3) entries from STEAM Clothing classes; two (2) entries from Shopping with Style classes and one (1) entry from the Ready4Life class.
+Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor. - 7.
+County may submit three (3) entries from Creative Arts/Clothing classes; two (2) entries from Shopping classes.

-CLOTHING: STEAM
+CREATIVE ARTS/CLOTHING:

-STEAM Clothing 1 - FUNdamentals
+Clothing 1 - FUNdamentals (SF20151A, 50151B, 50151C)